francescoaristei/io_uring_fsm/README.md

 - Course head professor: Vittorio Zaccaria
 - Student developer: Francesco Aristei

-Specifically, it consists in developing the FSM server implemented in the [aos_playground repository](https://github.com/vzaccaria/aos-playground/tree/master/code/th-c-async) of the **Advanced Operating System Course**, `using the IO_URING interface`.
+Specifically, it consists in developing the FSM server implemented in the [aos_playground repository](https://github.com/vzaccaria/aos-playground/tree/master/code/th-c-async), `using the IO_URING interface`.
 The performances of the server are then evaluated against the other concurrency models already provided.

 ## FSM